In this post, You’ll learn some facts about Auguste Rodin, one of the most famous sculptors that ever lived.

 Instead of making his sculptures overly figurative, he integrated a more realistic approach which clearly set him apart at that time.

-He’s also considered an impressionist sculptor and liked to have his models move around him when sculpting, a truly innovating method of capturing the human body.
+He’s also considered an impressionist sculptor and liked to have his models move around him when sculpting, a truly innovative method of capturing the human body.

 2. He was rejected from the main art school